You can also check out which courses from the list below are being offered in a given semester by clicking here.

 RTD 341 Television in the USA - The purpose of the course is to develop an appreciation of the history of US television.
 This course will examine the political, cultural, ideological, social, technological, and economic factors that influenced the content and context of television.

-RTD 351 Media Programming - The study of the social and economic purposes and methods of obtaining, developing, launching, scheduling and evaluating programming content for public and commercial electronic media.
-Lab fee: $45.
-Prerequisite: C or better in RTD 200 and RTD 305.
+RTD 351 Program Content & Distribution - Students learn the social and economic purposes and methods of obtaining, developing, launching, scheduling, and evaluating programming content for public and commercial electronic media.
 Lab fee: $45.

 RTD 360 Electronic Media Performance - The development of disciplines controlling vocal and visual mechanics and interpretative performances for announcers, newscasters, interviewers and narrators of various radio and television situations.
 Laboratory hours required.
 Lab fee: $45.
 Prerequisite: RTD 310 or RTD 383 or concurrent enrollment or consent of instructor; Theatre 203 recommended.